It's a common question: Which is better for you, fruit and vegetable juicing or is blending the better option to use?

 ● will generally cost less for the same reason: less ingredients used.

-● easier to add a variety of nutrients and vitamins to a smoothie, just toss in ground flax-seed, split peas, beans, just about anything you can think of.
+● Easier to add a variety of nutrients and vitamins to a smoothie, just toss in ground flax seed, split peas, beans, just about anything you can think of.

 ● Smoothies can be saved for 2 to 3 days, a lot longer when frozen.

 Although juicing may be better for fast weight loss (short term), the focus should be on vegetable juicing for ultimate weight loss.
-Veggies have less carbs, are higher in iron and and generally contain less sugars.
+Veggies have less carbs, are higher in iron and generally contain less sugars.

--Long term weight management may be better achieved with the addition of fiber from blending your fruits and vegetables when possible, to get the optimum daily servings that much easier, and then juicing at breakfast.
+-Long term weight management may be better achieved with the addition of fiber from blending your fruits and vegetables whenever possible, to get the optimum daily servings that much easier, and then juicing at breakfast.

-The healthiest and easiest method:
+The healthiest and easiest method :

 Eat as many fruits and vegetables as you can, add a few foods from our healthiest foods list.
 Then replace as many meals as you feel comfortable with, by juicing and blending, -if reaching a healthy weight is the ultimate goal. -Shoot for 7-13 servings every day and you'll be well on your way!